Perspective | There’s no such thing as a shy Trump voter

 If the “Trump voters are liars” theory was true, then the Trump-voting liars only existed in those Midwestern states where the polls underestimated his support.
 That simply doesn’t make sense.
 You could logically argue that Trump voters didn’t want to admit they were Trump voters in very Democratic states where they were surrounded by Clinton voters — but the polls didn’t underestimate Trump’s support in those states.
 In Virginia, for example, the RealClearPolitics final average showed Clinton winning by 5 points, and she won by 5.4 points.
 In California, the polling underestimated Clinton’s support, showing her with a 22.3-point lead when she won by 28.8.

 The more likely explanation is that pollsters underrepresented non-college educated voters in 2016 — which meant most of the political class failed to notice the magnitude of Trump’s surge.
-The Midwest states where polling was off have particularly large populations of white voters without a college education.
+The Midwest states where polling was off have particularly large populations of White voters without a college education.
 The Pew Research Center estimates that 60 percent of voters in 2016 lacked a four-year college degree, but that number was even higher in Pennsylvania (64 percent), Wisconsin (63 percent), Michigan (62 percent), Iowa (65 percent) and Ohio (66 percent).
-White voters without a college education vote Republican at higher rates than white voters with a college degree.
+White voters without a college education vote Republican at higher rates than White voters with a college degree.
 This education gap was much larger in the 2016 election than it had been before, so the underrepresentation of non-college voters caused a larger error.
 In Michigan, for example, the final polling average showed Clinton leading by 3.4 percentage points, but Trump won by 0.3 points.
 In Wisconsin, Trump won by 0.7 points, but the polling suggested Clinton would win by 6.5.
 And in Pennsylvania, the polling average showed Clinton leading by 1.9, while Trump won by 0.7.

 Why did pollsters underrepresent non-college educated voters?
 Because we do not have reliable data to tell us what share of the electorate is college-educated.
 The best data on educational attainment comes from the Census Bureau’s Current Population Survey (CPS), but this is a survey of the whole population, not just of those who vote.
 Non-college educated Americans vote at lower rates than college-educated Americans, so pollsters thought they were justified in including fewer of them than the CPS reports.
 But non-college educated voters are also harder to reach when we do surveys, and we simply were not including enough of them, even accounting for their lower voting rates.